roseengineering/rfcascade/README.md

 -ideembed            : de-embed the input of the top two networks on the stack -swap                : swap the top two networks on the stack

--p                   : print network on top of stack -cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required
+-cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required